-Qmap brings the hardware back into focus & returns daw control where it belongs - front and centre on physical controls.
-You can slave the S1 console to the hardware, control and recall scenes bi-directionally, recall markers and macros instantly, perform actions across multiple channels thanks to multi-select and get hands-on control of a massively expanded range of plugin controls, user-definable commands and shortcuts.
+Qmap brings the hardware back into focus & returns daw control where it belongs.
+You can bank units in multi-extender setups independently when desired and auto-sync units to the S1 console, recall dozens of scenes, markers, plugins and macros almost instantly, multi-select channels and get hands-on control of a massively expanded range of on-controller commands and shortcuts.

-Enjoy features that are exclusive to QMap such as the option to link send/channel pan and/or monitoring/rec.arm, layers on top of pages for plugins that exploit all the hardware controls on your device, a 'Swiss Army' Jogwheel that can scroll through Inserts, Sends and Cues as smoothly as the timeline, shift Loop ranges, control event gain etc, and plenty more as you'll see once you start examining this guide..
+Enjoy features that are exclusive to QMap such as linkable send/channel pan and monitoring/rec.arm using Shift, an expanded plugin mode with layers and pages that exploit all the hardware controls your device offers, a 'multi-tool' jogwheel and more.

-QMap delivers useful and practical features that contribute greatly towards genuine freedom from the mouse for huge chunks of the production process.
+QMap delivers really useful and practical features that contribute greatly towards genuine freedom from the mouse, for huge chunks of the production process.